davisdw/SQL-Challenge/README.md

-# SQL-Challenge
+# SQL_Employee_Data_Records
-Module 9 SQL Challenge Assignment

 ==============================

-Instructions
-This Challenge is divided into three parts: data modeling, data engineering, and data analysis.
+Data sources are divided into three parts: data modeling, data engineering, and data analysis.

 Data Modeling
 Inspect the CSV files, and then sketch an Entity Relationship Diagram of the tables.
 To create the sketch, feel free to use a tool like QuickDBDLinks to an external site..